sletap/KTPoints/README.md

 # Instructions for PC:
 * Follow instructions at this link: https://facebook.github.io/react-native/docs/getting-started

+# Dependencies to Install:
+* ReactNavigation install somewhere on this site: https://reactnavigation.org/en/
 * To handle Scrolling on Login: npm i react-native-keyboard-aware-scroll-view --save